Spurs in the Spotlight

 Tottenham Hotspur (Spurs) Football Club is located in North London.
 The club is also known as Spurs.
 Tottenham's home ground is White Hart Lane.
 The club motto is Audere est Facere (To dare is to do).

-Our ongoing media watch for Spurs in the news, progress of old boys and a 'Blast from the Past'.
+Our regular feature keeping tabs on Spurs in the news, old boys, links to the club and a 'Blast from the Past'...

 BLAST FROM THE PAST!